ray-project/ray/doc/source/data/advanced-pipelines.rst

 Pre-repeat vs post-repeat transforms
 ====================================

-Transformations made prior to the Dataset prior to the call to ``.repeat()`` are executed once.
-Transformations made to the DatasetPipeline after the repeat will be executed once for each repetition of the Dataset.
+Transformations made prior to the Dataset prior to the call to ``.repeat()`` may be re-used.
+Transformations made to the DatasetPipeline after the repeat will always be executed once for each repetition of the Dataset.

 For example, in the following pipeline, the ``map(func)`` transformation only occurs once.
 However, the random shuffle is applied to each repetition in the pipeline.